fjwillemsen/kernel_tuner_paper/README.md

 2. Re-run comparison: run ` autotuning_visualize experiment_files/compare_hypertuners_paper.json` (this will take a long time!).
 The figures will appear in `hyperparametertuning_milo/generated_graphs`.
 3. Re-run the hyperparameter tuning yourself using `python kernel_tuner/hyper.py [optimization algorithm]` (this will take a long time!).
 Parallel execution of different optimization algorithms is possible.
 See `kernel_tuner/kernel_tuner/hyper.py`.
 After completion, go to step 2.

+To reproduce table 2, run `python get_durations.py` in the utilities folder of the `benchmark_hub` repository, which is a submodule of the `autotuning_methodology` repository.

 Some of the output files are too large (>50MB) to be properly stored in Git.
 In these cases, the files have been compressed with `gzip -k [file].json`, and can be decompressed with `gzip -d -k [file].json.gz`.